Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Discussion

-\citet{Xian2021} considered the energy dissipation by the forward shock driven by a hard-sphere star into the disk (which could potentially produce two flares per orbit).
-They did not account for the star's mass loss or effects of radiative diffusion.
-Since the mass of the disk material swept-up by the star's geometrical cross-section is much less than the mass loss from the star due to tidal stripping (by a factor of $\sim (M_*/\Mh)^{1/3}\sim 10^{-2}$), the luminosity from the circularization shocks driven by the stripped stellar debris is much higher than that from the forward shock of a hard sphere of radius $R_*$ interacting with the disk.
-For the same reason, the timescale for the hydrodynamic drags to modify the stellar orbit is longer than the QPE lifetime, which is set by mass loss from the star due to tidal stripping in our model.
+\citet{Xian2021} considered the energy dissipation by the bow shock driven by a star into a misaligned disk, which could potentially produce two flares per orbit.
+They did not account for the star's mass loss.
+Since the mass of the disk material swept-up by the star's geometrical cross-section is much less than the mass loss from the star due to tidal stripping (by a factor of $\sim\!
+10^{-2}$, see eq. \ref{eq:swept-up_disk_mass}), the luminosity from the circularization shocks driven by the stripped stellar debris is much higher than that from the bow shock.
+For the same reason, the timescale for the hydrodynamic drags to modify the stellar orbit is longer than the QPE lifetime, which is set by mass-loss rate from the star due to tidal stripping in our model.